SomtoJF/sun/README.md

 To install this tool and make the `sun` command available globally, run:

-`go get -u github.com/somtojf/sun`
+- Fork and Clone this repo
+- Get your api key from [weatherapi](https://www.weatherapi.com/)
+- Create a `.env` file in the root directory of this project and add the field `API_KEY = your api key here`

 ## Usage

 To use this tool run:

-`sun -l <location>` to get the weather information for the specified location
+- run `go run main.go -l <location>` to get the weather data for the the specified location.